Jury seated to try Ohio doctor charged in hospital deaths

-Over the next few weeks, jurors are expected to hear from at least 50 prosecution witnesses, likely medical experts, as well as additional defense witnesses.
+Jurors are expected to hear from at least 50 prosecution witnesses, likely medical experts, as well as additional defense witnesses, The Columbus Dispatch reported.

 Husel, 46, was originally charged with 25 counts of murder.
 Last month a judge agreed to dismiss 11 of those counts against Husel at the prosecution’s request.

 The 25 charges were brought in 2019 by a different prosecutor.
 Current Prosecutor Gary Tyack said in January 2021 that he favored dismissing some of the counts against Husel and proceeding with fewer cases.